davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ### :warning: Sync over `async`

-Using `Task.Result` or `Task.Wait` to block wait on an asynchronous operation to complete is *MUCH* worse than calling a truly synchronous API to block.
+Using `Task.Result` or `Task.Wait` to block waiting on an asynchronous operation to complete is *MUCH* worse than calling a truly synchronous API to block.
 This phenomenon is dubbed "Sync over async".
 Here is what happens at a very high level:

 - An asynchronous operation is kicked off.
 - The calling thread is blocked waiting for that operation to complete.